-Malwarebytes for Windows provides three methods you can use to scan your computer: Threat Scan, Custom Scan, and Quick Scan.
+Malwarebytes for Windows version 4 provides three methods you can use to scan your computer: Threat Scan, Custom Scan, and Quick Scan.
 The scan method you choose determines how comprehensive of a scan Malwarebytes for Windows runs on your computer.

 - Memory Objects: Memory allocated by operating system processes, drivers, and other apps.

 - Startup Objects: Executable files or modifications that initiate at computer startup.

 - Registry Objects: Configuration changes that may have been made to the Windows registry.